remoteintech/remote-jobs/company-profiles/cueup.md

 ## How to apply

-Check out our [become DJ](https://cueup.io/become-dj) page to apply as a DJ, or just reach out!
-If you want to work on the insides of the platform - just reach out on email :)
+If you want to work on the insides of the platform - just reach out on chris@cueup.io :)